-Video projection, therefore, becomes an integral part of piece: not onto a stationary background, rather a changing and ever-moving “screen” creating dynamic projected scenes.
+Video projection, therefore, becomes an integral part of the piece: the screen used is not a stationary background, rather a changing and ever-moving “screen” creating dynamic projected scenes.

-The images are echoes of fantastical worlds merging with the machinery and scenery on stage.
+The images are echoes of fantastical worlds that merge with the machinery and scenery on stage.

-The co-operation with the video-maker, Cristian Paraskevas, led to the design of evocative images and to the development of a multimedia language.
+Collaboration with the video-maker, Cristian Paraskevas, led to the design of evocative images and the development of a multimedia language.

 A language composed of multiple, carefully balanced levels, which captivates the audience.

-The use of machinery in Felliniana follows on from and develops the research conducted by the Company during all its previous performances.
+The use of machinery in Felliniana follows on from and continues to develop the research carried out by Ondadurto in its previous performances.

 The scenery is manipulated by the performers, who become both manipulators and actors/dancers at the same time.

 The mechanical structures are designed to present the basic outline of various shapes and forms that are essential to the story-telling of the show, presenting the audience with a general impression and allowing their imagination to fill in the blanks.
-What makes these structures unique is their ability to transform…before the eyes of the spectator.
-A large unicycle, a chugging, old sidecar, a gigantic skirt that turns into a cage, video screens in movement, a ship, a mechanical moon, towers on wheels, an enormous camera.
+What makes these structures unique is their ability to transform…before the very eyes of the spectator.
+The show includes: a large unicycle, an old chugging sidecar, a gigantic skirt that turns into a cage, video screens in movement, a ship, a mechanical moon, towers on wheels and an enormous camera.

-The soundtrack is a mixture of songs composed and arranged by Stefano Saletti especially for Felliniana and some never forgotten songs by Nino Rota.
+The soundtrack is a mixture of songs composed and arranged by Stefano Saletti especially for Felliniana and some unforgettable songs by Nino Rota.

-Thus, the audience will dive into an Italian summer night’s dream.
+Thus, the audience will dive into an Italian midsummer night’s dream.

 THE PERFORMANCE CAN BE PRECEDED BY:

-Felliniana Appearances: many characters from the great director’s movie pop up somewhere in down town.
+Felliniana Appearances: many characters from the great director’s films pop up somewhere in the city centre.

-Felliniana Parade: a circus, a caravan, surreal characters who meet up and march through the city… a site-specific parade, using the buildings and the locations of the city.
+Felliniana Parade: a circus, a caravan, surreal characters who meet up and march through the city… a site-specific parade that makes use of the buildings and sites in the city.

 (“A brilliant and evocative tribute…”)

 Saarbrücker Zeitung – Germany

 (“This nine-person theatre company checks all the boxes of street theatre, combining drama with dance, acrobatics and video projections, and on top of all that adds revolving and multi-story stage platforms that transform into ever-changing scenery.”)